 PowerPoint so willingly lends itself to the insertion of information, lots of information: charts, bullet lists, and dense blocks of text.
 But as we all know, more is so often NOT more, especially when it comes to data on slides.
 More is, in fact, depressing.
-More is exhausting.
+More is exhausting for your audience to process.
 More makes you realise you need new glasses.
-So today I urge you all to please just “keep it clean”.

 Don’t be tempted to “use the space” by filling it with graphs; no-one will be impressed with your excel skills if they’re asleep.
 And most certainly don’t fill the slide with words.
 If there are some words that need saying, then say them out loud.
 Your audience can read in their own time, but they’ve come to the presentation to hear from you.